W. Lucy & Co.: History

 By 1989 the foundry was well equipped, quality had been improved and many of the environmental problems had been overcome.
 Site congestion was now the main obstacle to expansion.
 The directors had considered relocating the foundry and had got as far as identifying a site in Witney.
 Unfortunately the recession that was to do so much damage to British manufacturing industry in the early 1990s meant that business was turning down for the foundry’s trade customers.

 The company grew as the Indian market developed and completed a substantial expansion of its facilities in 2004.
 Close cooperation with Crompton Greaves continued, and Lucy’s had high expectations for this venture in one of the world’s fastest-growing markets.

 In 2003 it was announced that Lucy Electric would move to Thame; by 2005, it was installed there, and Eagle Works was cleared for redevelopment.

 The redevelopment of Eagle Works began in 2004 and was completed in December 2008.
 Lucy Real Estate business unit was established to combine Lucy Properties, Lucy Development, and Lucy Block Management.

 Zodion Limited Net Assets were acquired in 2011 and integrated with Lucy Lighting to become Lucy Zodion Ltd. The acquisition fits into Lucy’s strategy for street lighting, and the resulting combination of the two businesses provides greater resources for new product development.

 In 2015, Lucy Group acquired all CG’s equity interests in CG Lucy Switchgear Ltd, an Indian company.
 Following the acquisition, the company became wholly owned by Lucy Group and formed part of the Group’s medium voltage, secondary power distribution business unit, Lucy Electric.
 The deal formed part of Lucy Electric’s strategy to grow its business in developing markets and allowed the company to meet the growing demand for electrical infrastructure equipment and the development of Smart Grid projects in India.

-In 2018, Lucy Group acquired Arteche’s medium voltage switchgear business in Brazil, Lucy Arteche Equipamentos Eléctricos Ltda (Lucy Arteche) With over 70 years of experience in the electric power industry, Artehce introduced Lucy Electric’s products into South America.
+In 2018, Lucy Group acquired Arteche’s medium voltage switchgear business in Brazil, Lucy Arteche Equipamentos Eléctricos Ltda (Lucy Arteche) With over 70 years of experience in the electric power industry, Arteche introduced Lucy Electric’s products into South America.

 2018 saw further major growth for Lucy Group.
 Lawson Fuses, a UK-based specialist in the design, development, and manufacture of High Rupturing Capacity (HRC) low voltage fuses, was acquired by the company.
 The investment was part of its strategy of acquiring complementary businesses to deliver continued sustainable growth.

-With sustainability in mind, Lucy Group, Lucy Electric, and Lucy Zodion attended the Electric Vehicle (EV) Summit in 2019, and Lucy Electric’s Gridkey supports the world’s largest EV trial.
-Lucy’s commitment to sustainability within its prospective markers saw a coordinated EV approach at Electric Vehicle (EV) World Congress 2020.
-Group provided insight into its drive for more holistic charging infrastructure, from the first to the final mile.

-Lucy Group now comprises a diversified portfolio of four distinct business units: Lucy Electric, Lucy Castings, Lucy Zodion, and Lucy Real Estate.
+Lucy Group now comprises four distinct business units: Lucy Electric, Lucy Castings, Lucy Zodion, and Lucy Real Estate.